Importance of SMS Performance Monitoring Charts

 Alternatively, one can see how effective the organization is for completing assigned corrective actions and preventive actions (CPAs) for reported safety issues.
 Depending on your risk management processes, your organization may find more value from evaluating the responsiveness of closing CPAs on time versus closing safety issues on time.
 What is the difference?

 Reported safety issues may have one or more corrective and preventive actions.
 I've seen as many as 25 to 30 CPAs for a single reported safety issue.
 Depending on your organization, you may have different processes for closing out safety issues.
 Some companies will allow any safety manager to close reported safety issues, while other companies require that all safety issues be reviewed by a safety committee before closing out the issue.
-In the latter case, evaluating the performance of organizational risk management processes may be more representative of organizational performance by focusing on CPA completion rates versus safety issue closure rate.
+In the latter case, evaluating the performance of organizational risk management processes may be more representative of organizational performance by focusing on CPA completion rates versus safety issue closure rates.

 Related Aviation Risk Management Articles